Dealing with insects in your garden is inevitable.

 There are other ways to deal with insect control than chemicals.

 Here are three options for you to control the insects in your container garden:

 Much like everything else in life, prevention is the first line of defense.
-When it comes to dealing with aphids, a tip from Fern from Life on the Balcony is to, “keep ants off your balcony or patio.
+When it comes to dealing with aphids, a tip is to, “keep ants off your balcony or patio.
 Ants “farm” aphids, moving them from plant to plant and harvesting their honeydew secretions.
 If you can keep ants away, you can prevent them from bringing aphids to your plants.”
 Read more from Fern about dealing with aphids.

 2. Homemade SprayIf you are the DIY type, you can make your own insect spray.
 One common recipe uses garlic, onions and cayenne pepper.
 You’ll want to mash up the garlic and onion real good.
 Then add it to a quart of water and a teaspoon of cayenne pepper.
 Allow it sit overnight.
 Then pour it into a spray bottle and shoot the suckers down.